I didn’t do Ronda justice on my first visit.

 I suppose you do have to be lucky not to get any rain during this time of year.
 Then again, the changeable weather often adds a beautiful contrast to the landscapes.
 The almond trees around Ronda were also in full pink and white bloom, making it feel very much like spring whenever the sun appeared.

-Sights in Ronda
+What to do in Ronda

 So what’s there to see in Ronda?